lightsail-network/stellar-contract-bindings/README.md

 This tool simplifies the process of interacting with Soroban contracts by generating the necessary code to call contract methods directly from your preferred programming language.
-Currently, it supports Python. [stellar-cli](https://github.com/stellar/stellar-cli) provides support for TypeScript and Rust.
+Currently, it supports Python and Java. [stellar-cli](https://github.com/stellar/stellar-cli) provides support for TypeScript and Rust.

 ## Installation